HelenHMaher/daily-climb-redux/README.md

----- default to home
+User
 ---- create user loggin

---- sort workouts by date and show Month breaks
+Exercise Instance

---- ability to edit/delete exercises from workout
+--- ability to edit/delete
---- add reps and set toggles to workouts
+--- add reps and sets
+--- add images
+--- what gets cleared when copying a workout??

+Workouts
+--- display workouts on calender rather than in a list
 --- only every show 20 entries at a time (OR show whole month)

+Mobile
 ---make mobile friendly
+---create burger menu for mobile version

+misc.
+---default to home on refresh
+---make width stay constant or only make unilateral jumps with screen width